 South Florida's year-round warm weather makes it a destination for our country's homeless.
 Not having to contend with snow or the freezing cold makes the unfortunate situation of not having a roof slightly more bearable.
 But residents of Fort Lauderdale apparently don't like their town's reputation as a paradise for the nation's transients.
-Since this past May, city officials have passed ordinances against panhandling, the storage of personal property on sidewalks, and camping in public spaces – effectively criminalising homelessness.
+Since this past May, city officials have passed ordinances against panhandling, the storage of personal property on sidewalks, and camping in public spaces—effectively criminalizing homelessness.

 That led to Food Not Bombs members being forced out of a city park on Friday and threatened with arrest.
 It also led to Arnold Abbott, a 90-year-old who runs a charity called Love Thy Neighbor, getting detained by cops who went on to confiscate trays of hot food and boxes of donuts with which he was feeding the homeless.
 Two clergymen were also arrested (the trio face 60 days in jail), and the whole thing was captured on camera.

 Jeff Weinberger runs the Broward Homeless Campaign, a Facebook group that shares information about the homeless community.
-"There's absolutely no question that Fort Lauderdale is the worst place in America to be homeless right now", he told me.
-"They've passed five ordinances in the past six months that criminalise homelessness and that is unprecedented.
-They're basically thinking that if they pass all of these laws that in some way it would get rid of homeless people but that has never at any time or any place proven to be valid".
+"There's absolutely no question that Fort Lauderdale is the worst place in America to be homeless right now," he told me.
+"They've passed five ordinances in the past six months that criminalize homelessness and that is unprecedented.
+They're basically thinking that if they pass all of these laws that in some way it would get rid of homeless people but that has never at any time or any place proven to be valid."

 But while Fort Lauderdale's city commission might be acting callously, the National Coalition for the Homeless says they're not alone in passing these sorts of laws.
 According to an October 20 report, over 30 cities have tried to introduce similar food-sharing bans in the past two years.